freedomofpress/securedrop-docs/docs/threat_model/mitigations.rst

 -  Landing Page is framed or unavailable
 -  Landing Page DNS leaks from SecureDrop/leaks-related subdomain
 -  Communications vulnerability in *Source* or *Journalist Interface*
 -  DNS requests to news organization's subdomain for SecureDrop Landing Page, Freedom.press, torproject.org Tor activity, SD submissions may be correlated
 -  SecureDrop.org is compromised
 -  User web traffic to SecureDrop Landing Page uses CDN and may be logged
 -  Tor network exploit
 -  apt server man-in-the-middle used to serve old or malicious packages
 -  SecureDrop apt servers are compromised, or apt server man-in-the middle attack injects malicious packages
 -  News Organization network is compromised
--  OSSEC and/or Journalist alert SMTP account credentials compromised
+-  *OSSEC Alert Public Key* and/or *Journalist Alert Public Key* SMTP account credentials are compromised
--  OSSEC and/or Journalist alert private key compromised
+-  *OSSEC Alert Public Key* and/or *Journalist Alert Private Key* are compromised
 -  SMTP relay compromised
 -  Admin's network is monitored